beauchamplab/rave/README.md

 * RAVE runs best on modern computers with multicore CPUs, [click here for suggested system configurations](./Config.md).

 * After the prerequisites are installed, open R-Studio (in Mac OSX, R-studio icon is installed in your Applications folder).
-Copy and paste the following commands into the RStudio console:
+Copy and paste the following commands into the RStudio console.
+The commands must be typed one at a time.
+If packages need to be installed, you may accept the defaults by typing "Yes" to any questions that appear.
 ```r
 # Install rave
 install.packages('devtools')